The Lovers

 No, through disharmony with others.

-The Lovers card represents a move from the global themes of the Hierophant to the personal level.
-It defines how you interpret the Hierophant’s themes of agreed conventions and spiritual growth through unity of thought within your own relationships and partnerships.
-It also defines your personal importance regarding the relationship between body and soul via material wealth vs spiritual wellbeing and personal sense of what is the right thing to do.
+The Lovers represents a move from the global themes of the Hierophant to the personal level.
+It defines how you interpret the Hierophant’s themes of agreed conventions and spiritual growth through the lens of your own relationships.
+It highlights the relationship between body and soul.

-When the Lovers card is seen with other Major Arcana, the second card no longer refers to you but the relationship and its effect on your future life.
-For example, the Lovers + Fool means there is an expectation of a new relationship you may not yet know about, and the Lovers and Empress represents a time of growth and abundance within a relationship (and if growing a family is part of the question, then the answer is children will be on the way).
+When The Lovers is paired with another Major Arcana card, that second card often refers not to you, but to the relationship and its effect on your future.
+For example, The Lovers and The Fool implies an unexpected new relationship.
+The Lovers and The Empress indicates a time of growth and abundance within a partnership (if family is part of the question, children may be on the way).

 When the Lovers card is seen with Minor Arcana, the Minor Arcana give indication of the ‘who’ and ‘what’.
 For example, a reversed royal may denote a missing energy within the relationship (communication, passion, wealth, etc.).